What Factors Should Your BC PNP Calculator Consider?

 Calculators also cannot predict future invitation cutoffs.
 BC PNP's cutoff scores change with each invitation round based on applicant pools.
 Your current score might qualify today but not in three months if more high-scoring applicants apply.

-How to Use a Calculator Strategically
+How Can You Use a BC PNP Calculator Strategically?

 Use a BC PNP calculator as a starting point, not a final assessment.
 If your estimated score is below recent cutoffs, identify which factors you can improve.